genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/10_audit.md

     }
 ```

-import BuildAndDeploy from '/snippet/_build_and_deploy.md'
+Import BuildAndDeploy from '/snippet/_build_and_deploy.md'

 <BuildAndDeploy />

 :::note
-Do not forget to run remap again, because we need to create the `_AUDIT` tables in our database
+Do not forget to run remap again, because we need to create the `_AUDIT` tables in our database.
 :::

 ### Conclusion